Cyfrin/Updraft/courses/formal-verification/3-gasbad/26-do-you-understand-how-cool-this-is/+page.md

 You now have the power to write READABLE Solidity code, and then rewrite it in Assembly/Huff to be SUPER gas optimized.

-Furthermore, you now possess the ability to FORMALLY VERIFY that the gas optimized code functions indentically to the Solidity code.
+Furthermore, you now possess the ability to FORMALLY VERIFY that the gas optimized code functions identically to the Solidity code.

 This is HUGE.
 I can't stress this enough.
 We've mathematically proven that _any_ function called on these two contracts will behave the same.